 Over the last couple of years many new developments in spectacle lens technology have evolved such as thinner, lighter lenses, special lens coatings, and new types of light sensitive lenses that have all been designed to improve your vision and ensure that your spectacles are more comfortable to wear.

 At Bethell & Clark we are free to choose from a wide selection of quality spectacle lens manufacturers including Essilor, Zeiss, Rodenstock and Hoya.
-We are an Essilor Specialist and offer high quality products such as Varilux X Series, Digitime, Road Pilot and Eyezen.
-This means we can offer you a wider choice than the high streets chains together with a more personal service that caters for your particular requirements, lifestyle and budget.
+We are an Essilor Specialist and offer innovative, high quality products such as Varilux X Series, Digitime, Road Pilot and Eyezen.
+This means we can offer you a wider choice than the high street chains, together with a more personal service that caters for your specific requirements, lifestyle and budget.

-If you have trouble focusing both close up and far away, you are probably familiar with bifocals or trifocals.
-These lenses have different segments for reading and distance and some people dislike them for cosmetic reasons, or find that the dividing lines detract from visual comfort.
-If this applies to you the answer could be ‘bifocals without lines’, these are also known as progressive or Varifocal lenses.
-These lenses progress gradually from a distance strength at the top to a reading strength at the bottom, giving a range of focusing strengths in between.
-There can be some blurring with peripheral vision, but we are finding that this type of lens is becoming increasingly popular as people discover the more natural correction they offer.
+If you have trouble focusing both close up and far away, you are probably familiar with bifocals.
+These lenses have clearly defined segments for reading and distance.
+A lot of people dislike them for cosmetic reasons, or find that the dividing lines detract from visual comfort.
+If this applies to you the answer could be progressive or varifocal lenses.

 Anti-Reflection Coated Lenses